Brand Shoutouts

 Cookie Category AUV Comparison:

-| Brand | Investment | AUV | |-------|------------|-----| | Crumbl | $816K–$1.44M | $1.4M (2024) | | Chip City | Not disclosed | ~$850K | | Crave Cookies | Not disclosed | $855,964 (2022, 1 location) | | Schmackary's | Not disclosed | $2.37M (2023, NYC flagship) | | Insomnia Cookies | Not disclosed | Not disclosed |
+[TABLE] CAPTION: Crumbl investment and AUV from 2025 FDD Item 7 and Item 19 (FY2024 data).
+Chip City, Crave Cookies, Schmackary's, and Insomnia Cookies have no publicly available FDD with Item 19 disclosure — data from trade press only. | Brand | Investment | AUV | |-------|------------|-----| | Crumbl | $816K–$1.44M | $1.4M (2024) | | Chip City | Not disclosed | ~$850K | | Crave Cookies | Not disclosed | $855,964 (2022, 1 location) | | Schmackary's | Not disclosed | $2.37M (2023, NYC flagship) | | Insomnia Cookies | Not disclosed | Not disclosed | [/TABLE]

 Crumbl's 2024 AUV ($1.4M) exceeds direct cookie competitors.
-But Schmackary's Manhattan flagship reports $2.37M — nearly 70% higher.
-That figure represents a single flagship location in Manhattan — not a multi-location system average and not a comparable market to most Crumbl franchise territories.
+But Schmackary's Manhattan flagship reports $2.37M, nearly 70% higher.
+That figure represents a single flagship location in Manhattan, not a multi-location system average and not a comparable market to most Crumbl franchise territories.

 The broader question: Can cookie concepts sustain these AUVs outside high-density urban markets?
 That answer varies significantly by location in Crumbl's own FDD data.